TiberioG/reaktor-webapp/README.md

 # Reaktor junior dev assignment

-This is a web application which can display
+This is a web application which can display a list of different items, using two 'bad' APIs

 ### Check live version

-Live version is available at [http://reaktorapp.tiberiogalbiati.com/](http://reaktorapp.tiberiogalbiati.com/)
+Live version is available at [https://reaktorapp.tiberiogalbiati.com/](https://reaktorapp.tiberiogalbiati.com/)

+This version is deployed on Netlify.

 ### Features Implemented

-- [x] Infinite scroll table, with automatic load
+- [x] Infinite scroll table, with automatic load on bottom reached
+- [x] Resizable table
+- [x] Switch different categories
+- [x] Retry to fetch API if there are errors
+- [x] Skeleton loaders for slow API response
+- [x] Dynamic display of colors

 - [ ] Sticky header
 - [ ] Searching and filtering